LENNOX COMMUNITY GARDENS

 There are more than 30 species with edible fruit in the genus Eugenia, including Pitanga, Cherry of the Rio Grande and Pitomba.

-Its slow growth and low rate of dispersal make it rare, and it is generally considered as an endangered species.
+Its slow growth and low rate of dispersal make it rare.

 Indigenous to coastal areas of southeast Brazil.